IDI-Systems/acre2/docs/wiki/user/gestures.md

 | ACRE_PRC77   | ACRE_PRC152  |
 | ACRE_SEM52SL | ACRE_PRC117F |
 |              | ACRE_SEM70   |

-There are two settings in regards to this module.
-You can enable/disable the module as desired.

 There are two settings in regards to this component.
 You can enable/disable the overall functionality as well as prevent aim down sights.